Camberwell Lease Extension - Free Consultation

 Top reasons for lease extension now:

-Camberwell property with a lease extension is almost the same value as a freehold
+Camberwell property with a lease extension has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is generally considered that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement